12 Things You Need to Know About Your Nest Thermostat

 • Auto-Schedule: From the main screen, go to Settings and then scroll to Nest Sense.
 Go to Auto-Schedule, select No and click Done.

 • Eco: From the main screen, go to Settings, scroll to Eco.
-Once in Eco, select Off for both the current Heat to and Cool to temperatures, before selecting Done.
+Once in Eco, select Off for both the Heat to and Cool to temperatures, and select Done.

 • Home/Away Assist: From the main screen, go to Settings and select Home/Away Assist.
 Then, select Stop Using and click Done.

-• Reset: Once you’ve turned off the settings, reset your nest.
+• Reset: After you've cleared the settings, reset your nest.
 From the main screen, go to Settings and select Reset, highlight Schedule and then select Reset to clear out any saved scheduling data.